 - Consider the appropriate industry; some industries are better at rebounding than others.

 - Find companies with strong fundamentals, like solid sales and earnings, good products, etc.

 - Diversify your portfolio with different stocks and/or mutual funds as well as investments like savings bonds and bank accounts.

 The term "bull market" is derived from the "bear market," which stems from the bearskin trading market in the 18th century.
 Because bull and bear fighting was once a popular sport, bulls were considered the opposite of bears.
 Cartoonist Thomas Nast popularized the bull and bear as symbols of the different types of markets.

-Metaphorically, the term "bull" symbolizes the way bulls attack, by thrusting their horns out and up, resembling the upward move of the markets (whereas a bear attacks by swiping down).
-While this may not be historically accurate, it's a good way to remember that the term "bull market" means the market is going up, or increasing, and "bear market" means the market is going down, or declining.
+Metaphorically, the term "bull" symbolizes the way bulls attack, by thrusting their horns out and up, resembling the upward movement of the markets (whereas a bear attacks by swiping down).
+While this may not be historically accurate, it's a good way to remember the terms: The "bull market" means the market is going up, or increasing, and "bear market" means the market is going down, or declining.

-Three of the biggest bull markets in the history of U.S. equities include:
+Three of the biggest bull markets in the history of U.S. equities include the following: